 Are keratin treatments safe while pregnant or nursing?

 “Testing has not been done on this, so Brazilian Blowout suggests waiting until you are done nursing before having the treatment done.
-Jordana Lorraine and Dino Clark Salon take this advice and your baby’s health seriously, and extend this precaution to all keratin treatments.”
+Jordana Lorraine takes this advice and your baby’s health seriously, and extend this precaution to all keratin treatments.”

 I wish I had better news for you in this situation.
 My advice would be to explore styling techniques that will compliment the mixed texture…headbands, scarves, braids and updos as seen here from Daily Makeover:

 There is good news however, for those of you who get perms and end up with one you just don’t like!
 Jordana explained that, “A keratin treatment can definitely be done over a perm.
 It would condition, smooth and strengthen; though the straightening results could be unpredictable, it would definitely help chill it out and make it more blendable!”
 So, as long as you are not pregnant or nursing, go ahead and get a Brazilian Blowout, or keratin treatment of your choice, to counteract that bad perm!